A list tropes relating to characters in The Great Alicorn Hunt.

 - Let No Crisis Go to Waste: Uses the presence of kappas and hinkypunks in the Neigh Orleans bayou as an excuse to fund the building of a road/bridge that will both help the royal guard clear said monsters out, and (not so) coincidentally give the bayou residents some much needed infrastructure.

 - Literal Ass-Kicking: Delivers a two-hoofed "swift kick in the pants" to Blueblood after she determined that was what he needed the most, via Personality Powers (as for what happens, he gets Blown Across the Room, or, in Rarity's words, "launched his gaudy white plot down the hall").
 She tells him afterward it was because of the alcohol.

 - Nice to the Waiter: Rarity believes in gaining and keeping loyalty of her staff by taking good care of them, going as far as allowing them to have full access to spa services and ensuring they are well kitted out for their duties incognito or openly.

 - Parental Substitute: Is noted to be becoming this to Mudpuppy, fussing over the little Alicorn like they were flesh and blood.

-- Personality Powers: Able to determine what someone needs at the exact moment.
+- Personality Powers: The Element of Generosity is now able to determine what someone needs at the exact moment.
 Her locator spell is also amped up to literally taking her where she can find something she needs.

 - Praetorian Guard: Has the Radiant Guard, made up of "Black Flag Specialist" plainclothes security transferred from Celestia's Day Guard.